mlswg/mls-protocol/draft-ietf-mls-protocol.md

 and assignments are made via the Specification Required policy {{!RFC8126}}.
 See
 {{de}} for additional information about the MLS Designated Experts (DEs).

-## MLS Ciphersuites
+## MLS Cipher Suites

-A ciphersuite is a combination of a protocol version and the set of cryptographic algorithms that should be used.
+A cipher suite is a combination of a protocol version and the set of cryptographic algorithms that should be used.

-Ciphersuite names follow the naming convention:
+Cipher suite names follow the naming convention:

 ~~~ pseudocode
 CipherSuite MLS_LVL_KEM_AEAD_HASH_SIG = VALUE;